Katczinski/test_task/README.md

 - test_tcp       The test program to act as a TCP server for the main program to redirect messages to
 - all                Builds all of the above
 - debug         Builds all of the above in the debug mode
+- release        Builds all in release mode

-Debug mode is designed to redirect all the program output to stdout instead of the log file, while performing all the validity checks on the input parameters
+**Debug mode** is designed to redirect all the program output to stdout instead of the log file, while performing all the validity checks on the input parameters.

+**Release mode** reduces log severity, disabling logs for incoming/outcoming messages.

 ### Example
 ``` shell